 I weighed less when I went into labor than when I got pregnant.
 I’ve gone on to have a second hyperemesis pregnancy and I am still in recover from months of starvation and pregnancy complications.

 But I am one of the lucky ones.
 My hyperemesis was proactively and compassionately managed by great doctors.
 I had financial security and health insurance for medications, hospital trips and daily IV fluids through a PICC line.
 And we had a support network at the ready.

 Even with all that, it still terrible and traumatic.
 It is only now that I am postpartum and in recovery that I’m processing the lessons I learned from my long, literally nauseating experience.

 I’m often sought out by friends looking for advice when they, or someone they love, start to experience morning sickness.
-Below you’ll find 7 tips I share with newly pregnant friends dealing with morning sickness or hyperemesis.
+Below you’ll find 7 tips for coping with hyperemesis gravidarum that I share with newly pregnant friends dealing with morning sickness or HG.

 These tips focus on lifestyle management and self-advocacy and not medical recommendations.
 Hyperemesis also requires a care plan, and often medications, from your doctor.

 Always seek out medical advice from your doctor and get help if you cannot hydrate or stop puking.